pandas-dev/pandas/doc/source/timedeltas.rst

 TimedeltaIndex
 --------------

-To generate an index with time delta, you can use either the ``TimedeltaIndex`` or the :func:`timedelta_range` constructor.
+To generate an index with time delta, you can use either the :class:`TimedeltaIndex` or the :func:`timedelta_range` constructor.

 Using ``TimedeltaIndex`` you can pass string-like, ``Timedelta``, ``timedelta``,